Loading...

 Pair with High-Fiber Vegetables

-Add a source of healthy fats such as avocado, nuts, or olive oil to your meal.
-This can help moderate the absorption of glucose into your bloodstream.
+Add a source of healthy fat like avocado, nuts, or olive oil to your meal.
+This can slow digestion and the absorption of glucose.

 Stay Hydrated